 The process of releasing personal effects to people who lost belongings at the concert venue is being managed by the FBI's Victim Services Division.
-An online questionnaire is available on the FBI's website for concert attendees to fill out to describe personal belongings left behind.
-The questionnaire is located at www.fbi.gov/lvmusicfestivalshooting via the FBI's resource site for Victim Assistance Services.
-People can also email inquiries to the FBI's Victim Services Division at LVFestivalshooting via the FBI's resource site for Victim Assistance Services.
-People can also
+An online questionnaire form is available on the FBI's website for concert attendees to fill out to describe personal belongings left behind.
+The form is located at www.fbi.gov/lvmusicfestivalshooting via the FBI's resource site for Victim Assistance Services.
+People can also email inquiries to the FBI's Victim Services Division at LVFestivalAssist@fbi.gov.